Gwyddfarch

 Gwyddfarch was a hermit and founder of a Celtic abbey at Meifod in Wales.

-He was a son of Amalarius and disciple of St. Llywelyn at Welshpool.
+He was a son of Amalarus and disciple of Saint Llywelyn at Welshpool.
 About 550 AD he founded a monastery at Meifod.
 This establishment became the mother church of several other monasteries and was a centre of the order for over one thousand years, and within a generation the monastery had become a centre of pilgrimage.

 Gwyddfarch taught Tysilio, who replaced him as abbot.

 Legend holds that near the end of his life Tysilio talked the aging abbot out of a pilgrimage to Rome.
+He died about the year 610.

 He is commemorated on 3 November.